Billify-VOF/billify-prototype/README.md

 - **Continuous innovation**: We're not afraid to try new approaches and pivot quickly when needed.
 - **Fail fast, learn faster**: We view failures as valuable learning opportunities that help us build better solutions.
 - **User-driven development**: We rapidly respond to user feedback, even if it means breaking existing patterns.
-- **Trial and error development**: We build through experimentation and learning from attempts, rather than trying to design everything perfectly upfront—using any available resources (documentation, StackOverflow, AI) to generate working solutions and iterating until we get it right
+- **Trial and error development**: We build through experimentation and learning from attempts, rather than trying to design everything perfectly upfront—using any available resources (documentation, StackOverflow, AI) to generate working solutions and iterating until we get it right.

 This philosophy extends to our coding practices:

-- **Ship working code first**: We believe in getting functional code out quickly, then improving it later
+- **Ship working code first**: We believe in getting functional code out quickly, then improving it later.
-- **Features over perfection**: Perfect code shouldn't block shipping new features
+- **Features over perfection**: Perfect code shouldn't block shipping new features.
-- **Embrace technical debt**: Technical debt is acceptable when intentional and tracked—we can refactor later
+- **Embrace technical debt**: Technical debt is acceptable when intentional and tracked—we can refactor later.
-- **Quick iterations**: We prioritize getting solutions to users fast, even if the implementation isn't ideal
+- **Quick iterations**: We prioritize getting solutions to users fast, even if the implementation isn't ideal.
-- **Dead code management**: We remove dead code when we notice it, but don't actively hunt for it
+- **Dead code management**: We remove dead code when we notice it, but don't actively hunt for it.
-- **Validate through usage**: This approach helps us validate ideas quickly and ensure we're building features that matter to users rather than spending time perfecting code that might not meet real-world needs
+- **Validate through usage**: This approach helps us validate ideas quickly and ensure we're building features that matter to users rather than spending time perfecting code that might not meet real-world needs.
--

 ## Documentation